AprilSweettooth/computing-project-sqhy2/README.md

     It depends on the platforms that you are using.
     If something went wrong, please do check the path.

+    Also note the link above 'open in vscode' might redirect you to a previous version.
+    There are several broken commits (too large to upload) without LFS.
+    So it is best not to use it. use https to clone this repo or just download it !

 ## Repo structure